dotnet/docs/docs/csharp/programming-guide/classes-and-structs/how-to-implement-a-lightweight-class-with-auto-implemented-properties.md

 ---
-title: "How to implement a lightweight class with auto-implemented properties"
+title: "How to implement a lightweight class with automatically implemented properties"
-description: Learn how to create an immutable lightweight class in C# that encapsulates auto-implemented properties.
+description: Learn how to create an immutable lightweight class in C# that encapsulates automatically implemented properties.
 There are two implementation approaches. ms.date: 07/29/2022
 helpviewer_keywords:
   - "auto-implemented properties [C#]"
   - "properties [C#], auto-implemented" ms.topic: how-to
 ---
-# How to implement a lightweight class with auto-implemented properties (C# Programming Guide)
+# How to implement a lightweight class with automatically implemented properties

-This example shows how to create an immutable lightweight class that serves only to encapsulate a set of auto-implemented properties.
+This example shows how to create an immutable lightweight class that serves only to encapsulate a set of automatically implemented properties.
 Use this kind of construct instead of a struct when you must use reference type semantics.

 You can make an immutable property in the following ways: